Modern Latin America

 Professor Patrick Iber

-This course will give a broad overview of Latin American history in the modern period, since independence but the period from 1898 to the present.
+This course will give a broad overview of Latin American history in the modern period, since independence but with a primary focus on the twentieth century.
 Particular emphasis will be placed on the socioeconomic, cultural, and political structures and processes that shaped and continue to influence life in Latin America.
 Key issues such as colonialism, nationalism, democracy, and revolution will be examined critically in light of broad comparative themes in Latin American and world history.
 Among the topics to be explored in detail will be the Mexican and Cuban revolutions, populism and dictatorship, socialism and neoliberalism, and drugs and migration.

 Virginia Garrard, Peter Henderson and Bryan McCann, Latin America in the Modern World, (New York: Oxford University Press, 2019), ISBN 0199340226, $39.99.
 (Ebook available at $19.99.)